Creating a join

 3. Find the dataset in the list of datasets, either by scrolling or by using search, and click it.

-Dataset side navigation appears, open at Dataset Detail view.
+The dataset side navigation panel appears, open on Dataset Detail view.

 4. In the side navigation menu, click Data Model.